Clouds House: Later history

 On Percy Wyndham's death in 1911, the Clouds estate was inherited by his son George Wyndham, who sold off a quarter of it.
 He installed electricity in the house, and commissioned architect Detmar Blow to convert existing rooms into a library and a chapel.
 In 1913 when George Wyndham died the estate passed to his son Percy Lyulph ("Perf") Wyndham.
 In 1914 Percy was killed in World War I and it passed to Guy Richard (Dick) Wyndham, the second son of George Wyndham's brother Guy.
 From 1924 he let the house out, and in 1936 sold the whole estate for £39,000, to a developer who immediately split it up, re-selling the house attached to only 26 acre, for £3,300.

 In 1938, alterations removed some original features including gables and the fireplace, and some of the hall space was converted into passageways.
 The house's main entrance, on the north side, was replaced with one on the west.

 The house was sold again in 1944, to the Church of England Incorporated Society for Providing Homes for Waifs and Strays.
 In 1965 it became a school.

 Treatment centre

 In 1983 the house became a treatment centre for drug dependence and alcohol dependence, founded under the name Clouds House by Peter and Margaret Ann McCann.
 The McCanns ran the centre until 1988 when they left to found the Castle Craig Hospital rehabilitation clinic in Scotland.

 In May 2007 the Clouds House centre merged with Action on Addiction and the Chemical Dependency Centre, forming a new charity under the Action on Addiction name.
 The charity's head office is next to Clouds in East Knoyle.
-It offers an abstinence-based twelve-step program, provided over a six-week residential stay.
+It offers an abstinence-based twelve-step programme, provided over a six-week residential stay.